cardboard-iguana/cardboard-iguana.com/notes/how-to-find-executables-with-suid-capabilities.md

 author:: Nathan Acks
 date:: 2022-04-21

-Executables can also have an SUID “capability” set in Linux, which is *not* the same as the SUID permission!
+Executables can also have an SUID "capability" set in Linux, which is *not* the same as the SUID permission!

-The `getcap` command displays a binary’s capabilities (if there are any), and can even be used to perform a search for such binaries using `getcap -r $PATH 2> /dev/null`.
+The `getcap` command displays a binary's capabilities (if there are any), and can even be used to perform a search for such binaries using `getcap -r $PATH 2> /dev/null`.